OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Overview

 Android apps can expose functionality to:
-* other apps via IPC mechanisms,
+* other apps via IPC mechanisms like Intents, Binders, Android Shared Memory (ASHMEM) or BroadcastReceivers,
-* through custom URL schemes and
+* through custom URL schemes (which are part of Intents) and
 * the user via the user interface.

 All input that is coming from these different sources cannot be trusted and need to be validated and/or sanitized.
 Validation ensures that only data is processed that the app is expecting.
 If validation is not enforced any input can be sent to the app, which might allow an attacker or malicious app to exploit vulnerable functionalities within the app.